maryamzamani11/Anomalous_diffusion/README.md

 Meyer, Philipp G and Adlakha, Vidushi and Kantz, Holger and Bassler, Kevin E. (2018) Anomalous diffusion and the Moses effect in an aging deterministic model.
 New Journal of Physics, 20(11), 113033.

+<e id="6">[6]</e>
+Zamani, Maryam and Aghion, Erez and Pollner, Peter and Vicsek, Tamas and Kantz, Holger.
+(2021) Anomalous diffusion in the citation time series of scientific publications.
+Journal of Physics: Complexity, 2(3), 035024.